iratao/kuber/incubator/chartmuseum/README.md

 kubectl create -f /path/to/storage_class.yaml
 ```

-The following tables lists common configurable parameters of the chart and
+The following tables list common configurable parameters of the chart and
 their default values.
 See values.yaml for all available options.

 |       Parameter              |           Description                       |                         Default                     |